Salomon X Ultra 5 Review 2026 | Unsponsored

 X Ultra 5 Mid GTX Stability & Support 4.5 / 5

-Overall, the Salomon X Ultra 5 Mid delivers outstanding stability with advanced technologies designed to maximize support on the trail.
-If you prioritize lightweight performance without compromising stability, this boot won’t disappoint.
+Overall, the Salomon X Ultra 5 Mid delivers outstanding stability, thanks to advanced technologies designed to maximize support on the trail.

 Durability 8.5/10

-In this version Salomon used traditional stitching for the leather panels.
-In my 16 years of guiding I’ve found that stitched seams outlast the heat bonded “welds” found on many modern lightweight boots which tend to delaminate after a season of hard use.
+In this version, Salomon used traditional stitching for the leather panels.
+In my 16 years of reviewing outdoor gear, I’ve found that stitched seams outlast the heat-bonded “welds” found on many modern lightweight boots, which tend to delaminate after a season of hard use.

 Is the Salomon X Ultra 5 Mid GTX worth it?

-This boot is for adventurers who want the stability and support of a hiking boot but don’t want to compromise on the lightweight feel and responsiveness of a trail runner.
+This boot is for adventurers who want the stability and support of a hiking boot without compromising the lightweight feel and breathability.

-At $185 this boot blows its price out of the water, with premium materials, advanced grip and waterproofing.
-If you’re looking for a high performance hiking boot that combines durability, speed and comfort the Salomon X Ultra 5 Mid GTX is the one.
+At $185 this model delivers very good value.
+If you’re looking for a high-performance hiking boot that combines durability, speed and comfort, the Salomon X Ultra 5 Mid GTX is a very good choice.

 Value: 4.5/5